 All new parents should be aware of the early signs of autism, given the growing prevalence of this condition among the children today.

-Also, if you plan to become a child caregiver, educator, psychologist or otherwise join the healthcare industry and specialize in working with children, it’s just as necessary for you to understand the particularities and the early signs of autism.
+Also, if you plan to become a child caregiver, educator, psychologist or otherwise join the healthcare industry and specialize in working with children, it’s just as necessary for you to understand the particularities and the signs of autism.

 Read on for some of the most common early signs of autism in young ones today.

 Behind in Physical Milestones

 One of the first things parents and other caregivers might notice is that a child is behind in physical milestones – things which other babies and toddlers seem to be doing with ease.
 For example, if children are unable to grasp and hold objects by three months old or follow moving objects with their eyes, this can be one of the early signs of autism.

 Similarly, the inability at 12 months to crawl, wave, shake the head, point to things or stand when supported can also point to a potential autism diagnosis.
 By two years of age, there are other physical milestones that autistic children might not be keeping up with.
 This list includes walking, pushing a wheeled toy or trolley or knowing the function of everyday household objects, e.g. a fork and spoon or a telephone.

 If you have an autistic child, you may notice that they don’t always react to sounds or respond when you say their name.
 Many kids won’t even turn around to see where a sound is coming from.
 They also won’t be likely to reach for you to be held or use other types of gestures that children of the same age exhibit.